Training School Introduction to Species Distribution Modellingprint

 Date: 8-10 September 2021

 Training School leaders: Koenraad Van Meerbeek, Stef Haesen, Peter Glasnovic, Tobias Fremout and Olav Skarpaas

-This online training school is prepared within the framework of ConservePlants COST Action (CA18201) and aims at training Early Career Researchers in the fundamental concepts underpinning species distribution models.
-The aim of online course is to work towards a thorough understanding of SDMs.
-We will focus on statistical models of species distributions – those that combine observed species records with environmental data.
-Using a mixture of online lectures, Q&A sessions and case studies, participants will:
+This online training school was prepared within the framework of ConservePlants COST Action (CA18201) and aimed at training Early Career Researchers in the fundamental concepts underpinning species distribution models.
+The aim of online course was to work towards a thorough understanding of SDMs.
+We focused on statistical models of species distributions – those that combine observed species records with environmental data.
+Using a mixture of online lectures, Q&A sessions and case studies, participants were able to:

 - understand the theoretical underpinnings of SDMs, including strengths and limitations;

 - get insight in the different steps that are necessary to perform SDM;

 - know which data are necessary to perform SDM and where to get it;

 - understand the differences between different modelling types;